 How to Diagnose Common Suspension Problems

-You're able to enjoy a comfortable and stable ride thanks to your car's suspension system - it absorbs the lumps and bumps found in every road surface, and allows you to accelerate, brake and corner safely.
+Your car's suspension system absorbs the lumps and bumps found in every road surface, and allows you to accelerate, brake and corner safely.

-As these parts wear out over time, you may notice that the ride is rougher than usual.
+Suspension parts can and will wear out over time.
+The more you drive, you may notice that the ride is rougher than usual.
 A worn suspension system can affect your stopping distance by up to 20%, so it's really important to get any problems checked out as soon as possible.

 The overall stability of the car